-- What 2D shapes make up the 3D shape?

-- Which type of structure is more stable/stronger?
+- What 2D shapes make up the 3D shape? - How many faces, vertices and edges does the structure have? - Which type of structure is more stable/stronger?
 What makes it stronger?

 Challenge: Build a complex tower structure with as many 2D shapes within it as you can.
 Test the strength and stability of the structure by placing books on top.

 Now try to build a stronger structure to hold more books, using the same number of toothpicks and jelly beans as before.